MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 not sent `SETTING_QPACK_BLOCKING_PERMITTED`, this MUST be treated as:

 - A stream error of type `ERROR_QPACK_INVALID_REFERENCE` if on a request stream
-- A connection error of type `ERROR_INVALID_REFERENCE` if on a checkpoint stream
+- A connection error of type `ERROR_QPACK_INVALID_REFERENCE` if on a checkpoint stream

-Since DYING is a purely internal state to the encoder, a DYING checkpoint can be returned to LIVE with no peer-visible change.
-Thus, references to DYING checkpoints are possible, but usually inadvisable.
+References to DYING checkpoints are possible by returning the checkpoint to LIVE, but this is usually inadvisable.
 Table entries contained only in a DEAD checkpoint can never be referenced.

 ### Header Table Size